 Mighty Charge (Ex)

 At 11th level, a dragoon learns to make devastating charge attacks while jumping.
-Double the threat range of any spears, lances, or polearms wielded during a charge while jumping.
+Double the critical threat range of any spears, lances, or polearms wielded during a charge while jumping.
 This increase does not stack with other effects that increase the threat range of the weapon.
 In addition, the dragoon can make a free bull rush, disarm, sunder, or trip combat maneuver if his charge attack is successful.
 This free combat maneuver does not provoke an attack of opportunity.

 At 13th level, a dragoon’s powerful blows from the sky allows him to bypass many of the traditional means of defense on creatures, striking true.
 For a number of times per day equal to 3 + his Strength modifier, the dragoon may ignore any damage reduction during a charge while jumping.